At the age of 34, I didn’t think I’d ever live down my shame.

 Nobody could tell at the time.
 I made jokes about my two trips down the aisle.

 I looked like I was taking it all in stride.
 I was doing well in graduate school.
-I took pride in the fact that a professor seemed surprised when one of my colleagues mentioned me getting divorced our first year.
+I took pride in the fact that a professor seemed surprised when one of my colleagues mentioned my divorce our first year of school.
 “You got divorced?
-I would never have known that.”
+I’d never have known that.”

 But at night, when I was alone, the shame was waiting for me.

 The shame belittled me constantly, badgering me into the belief that I wasn’t capable of true intimacy.
 It insisted that I’d only continue to make to make other mistakes and hurt other people.
 It convinced me that I didn’t deserve anything better.

 It’s only when I began fighting it tooth and nail, when I realized that I was shouldering all of the responsibility for what had sadly happened, that I could begin to believe in myself again.

 I hear the same struggle with shame in people who feel that they did something they struggle to live with and can’t move on.
 I hear it from those who have been abused emotionally and physically, believing that somehow they were totally to blame.
 I hear it from those who’ve convinced themselves that they are unloveable because of a problem or secret that feels unmanageable.

 “I let this happen.
 Who in their right mind would allow this?
 I should’ve left long ago.”